MaxJ02/DS18B20-rpi-pico/README.md

 ## 📁 File Structure

-- `temp_sensor.py` - The main Python script to run.
+- `main.py`     - The main Python script to run.
-- `config.json` - (Optional) A configuration file to set up the pin and interval for readings.
+- `config.json` -  A configuration file to set up the pin and interval for readings.

 ## 🚀 Getting Started